-Nate leads SPMB’s health technology and life sciences practice.
+Nate leads SPMB’s Digital Health, Wellness, and Life Sciences Practice.
 He joined the firm in 2012, initially focused on recruiting CEOs, Presidents, and functional VP-level leaders into enterprise software companies.
-He then co-founded and helped grow the firm’s dedicated consumer practice, before founding the firm’s health technology and life sciences practice.
+He then co-founded and helped grow the firm’s dedicated consumer practice before also founding the firm’s health technology and life sciences practice.

 Prior to joining SPMB, Nate earned his B.A. and M.A. degrees from Stanford University.
 He also worked as an IP Litigation Assistant at Ropes & Gray LLP, and conducted research at the Stanford Hospital, Stanford Law School, and Stanford Department of Psychology, some of which has been published in the Journal of Clinical Investigation.

 Nate is originally from the bay area and lives in San Francisco with his wife, Christine.
-Outside of the office, you can find Nate playing baseball, golfing, skiing, or mountain biking.
-As a Bay Area native, Nate is also an avid Bay Area sports fan and tries to attend as many SF Giants, 49ers, Warriors, and Stanford Cardinal games as possible.
+Outside of the office, you can find Nate playing golf, skiing, mountain biking, or cheering on the Stanford Cardinal.

 Where have you traveled and where would you still like to go?